R1nZox-dev/rk-robnpc/README.md

 # NPC Rob
-it may have some Uncertain codes cause its my second script but Surely no error no bugs full optimized [note] : i don't Authorise selling the script don't be trash mf if u have any issue qst me on my discord it may have some error since i wasn't realy focused on it hello dear friends soo this is my 2nd script umm if u have any issue just click on the link below to join my discord (no support since i am to busy)
+it may have some Uncertain codes cause its my second script but Surely no error no bugs full optimized
-- featurs
+- [note] : i don't Authorise selling the script don't be trash
+- if u have any [issue](https://github.com/R1nZox-dev/rk-robnpc/issues) pull it right here and i'll try to respond soon as possible
+# Featurs
 * robbing a citizen (NPCs)
 * configurable and open source
 * chance to have nothing on pockets